 There are no reliable ways to remove shrooms from your body more quickly.
 Your body should eliminate most or all of the psilocybin in about 24 hours.

-If you are worried about getting shrooms out of your system more quickly, it could be a sign you need help to overcome substance abuse.
+If you are worried about getting shrooms out of your system more quickly, it could be a sign that you need help to overcome substance abuse.
 Magic mushrooms don’t have a high risk for physical dependence, but long-term or heavy abuse can cause mental health, medical, and social problems.

 Many people require treatment to overcome substance abuse and addiction.
 Treatment for magic mushroom abuse generally consists of: